neos/flow-development-collection/TYPO3.Flow/Documentation/TheDefinitiveGuide/PartV/CodingGuideLines/PHP.rst

   programmers striving for excellence

 Some people may object to the visual guidelines since everyone has his own habits.
-You will have to overcome that in the case of FLOW3; the visual guidelines must be followed along with coding guidelines for security.
+You will have to overcome that in the case of TYPO3 Flow; the visual guidelines must be followed along with coding guidelines for security.
 We want all contributions to the project to be as similar in style and as secure as possible.

 General considerations
 ----------------------

-* Almost every PHP file in FLOW3 contains exactly one class and does not output anything if it is called directly.
+* Almost every PHP file in TYPO3 Flow contains exactly one class and does not output anything if it is called directly.
 Therefore you start your file with a ``<?php`` tag and end it with the closing ``?>``.
 * Every file must contain a header stating namespace and licensing information